-Re porting Requirements (as requested by the ADE) Page(s) 1.
+Re Page(s) 1.
 The number of teachers placed in low income schools by the Contractor.
 3 2.
 The number of students served by teachers placed in low income schools by the Contractor.
 3 3.
 Demographic data concerning the aggregate composition of students in classrooms served by teachers placed by the Contractor.
-3-4 4.
+3 4.
 A listing of the school districts and schools in which teachers were placed by the Contractor.
-3-4 5.
+3-5 5.
 A total of all matching monies raised by the Contractor.
 6 6.
 The number of teachers in each of the four evaluation performance classifications.
 7 7.
 Classroom-level data showing student academic progress by participating teachers compared to students served in the same school by beginning teachers.
 8 8.
 The retention rate of the teachers who participate in this program.
 9 9.
 A descriptive summary of the ongoing support, evaluations, and professional development provided to participating teachers.
 10

-- I. The number of teachers placed in low income schools by the Contractor - II.
+I. The number of teachers placed in low income schools by the Contractor

+II.
 The number of students served by teachers placed in low income schools by the Contractor.